 In 1958 he made a film that for many critics and historians is the first example of the Commedia all’italiana (Comedy Italian Style).
-A pastiche of crime thrillers such as Huston’s The Asphalt Jungle (1950) or Dassin’s Rififi (1955), Persons Unknown brought together Marcello Mastroianni, Vittorio Gassman, Claudia Cardinale and Totò in a bitter-sweet, typically Monicellian picture, a comic take on what Jean-Pierre Melville later referred to as “the uphill struggle to failure”.
-The film was written by Monicelli together with screenwriters Age, Scarpelli and Suso Cecchi D’Amico and shot by Gianni Di Venanzo, whose striking black-and-white photography anticipates his better-known work on Antonioni’s La Notte and Fellini’s 8½.
+A pastiche of crime thrillers such as Huston’s The Asphalt Jungle (1950) or Dassin’s Rififi (1955), Persons Unknown brought together Marcello Mastroianni, Vittorio Gassman, Claudia Cardinale and Totò in a bitter-sweet take on what Jean-Pierre Melville later referred to as “the uphill struggle to failure”.
+Monicelli wrote the screenplay with the legendary duo of Age and Scarpelli as well as Suso Cecchi D’Amico.

 Monicelli’s follow-up to Persons Unknown was on a much grander scale – it saw him team up with producer Dino De Laurentiis for a First World War narrative inspired by Guy de Maupassant’s 1882 story Deux amis (Two Friends).
 “What would happen,” De Laurentiis wondered, “if we made a film like All Quiet On The Western Front but with two good-for-nothings played by Gassman and [Alberto] Sordi?”